 Susannah J. Ural

+In the fall of 2013, Osprey Press released Dr. Ural’s latest book, Don’t Hurry Me Down to Hades: The Civil War in the Words of Those Who Lived It, which Civil War scholar Gary Gallagher has praised in his foreword for its “Compelling voices that reward anyone seeking nuance rather than a simple narrative.
+Hades tells the story of America’s defining conflict through the experiences of largely unknown as well as prominent soldiers, politicians, and families at war.
 In 2006, Dr. Ural published The Harp and the Eagle: Irish-American Volunteers and the Union Army, 1861-1865 (NYU Press).
-NYU Press published her edited essay collection, Civil War Citizens: Race, Ethnicity, and Identity in America's Bloodiest Conflict, in November 2010.
+NYU Press also published her edited essay collection, Civil War Citizens: Race, Ethnicity, and Identity in America's Bloodiest Conflict, in 2010.
 She is the author of "'Remember Your Country and Keep Up Its Credit': Irish-Americans and the Union War Effort, 1861-1865" published in The Journal of Military History in 2005, and other articles and short essays relating to Irish-American military service and the Texas Brigade in popular magazines like America's Civil War (March 2009) and Civil War Times Illustrated (September 2007).
-She writes a regular series, "Ural on URLs," for Civil War Times Illustrated that reviews websites focused on the U.S. Civil War Era.
+She writes two regular series for Civil War Times Illustrated titled “War in Their Words,” which highlights essential primary source collections, and "Ural on URLs,” which reviews websites focused on the U.S. Civil War Era.

-Dr. Ural's current project is Hood’s Texans: A History of the Texas Brigade and Southern Society in the American Civil War, which is under contract with LSU Press.
-This book follows the men of the Texas Brigade from recruitment through their postwar reunions, and studies them on the battlefield and in camp, focusing on their support for the Confederacy, their motivations for service, and their ties to their families and the home front.
-She is compiling the best of their letters, diaries, and poetry into a collection co-edited with Rick Eiserman titled Voices of the Texas Brigade for the University of Tennessee Press's "Voices of the Civil War" series, as well as editing a Texas Brigade family's correspondence for a project titled, This Murderous Storm: A Confederate Family at War.
+Dr. Ural's current project is Hood’s Texas Brigade: The Soldiers and Families of an Elite Confederate Unit, which will be published by LSU Press in 2017.
+She is also compiling the best of their letters, diaries, and poetry into a collection co-edited with Rick Eiserman tentatively titled Voices of the Texas Brigade, as well as editing a Texas Brigade family's correspondence for a project titled, This Murderous Storm: A Confederate Family at War.